Updated: Apr 26

 Sometimes, those associations really do pull you into the story, and that’s what did it for me.
 The association I had, while not a positive one, is the only thing that really pulled me in.
 What I’m talking about is Walter Sobchak’s character.
 John Goodman is really a man of talent.
-While I know him as the bumbling Fred Flintstones, seeing him in this kind of role was an eyeopener, and the reason why I associated with this character is because I’ve had to constantly deal with customers like Walter Sobchak, when I was working as a sales assistant.
+While I know him as the bumbling Fred Flintstones, seeing him in this kind of role was an eyeopener, and I associate with this character because I’ve had to constantly deal with customers like Walter Sobchak when I was working as a sales assistant.

 Of course, even in spite of this, I actually liked the film, maybe not as fanatically as some, but I could definitely watch it again.
 Not because of the plot, there really is no plot, considering there’s a serious lack of character progression, but because it’s just one giant entertaining ball of swear words, whacky interactions and almost an almost slapstick humour to it all.
 While it didn’t have me on the floor laughing, it did amuse me enough that I didn’t even pay attention to the runtime of the film, until the credits rolled.